 I’m excited to be an Ambassador for award-winning Little Passports, a Global Adventure!
 I’m an affiliate for Little Passports and, as an ambassador, I received a 2-year subscription to the World Edition of Little Passports.
 I’ll be sharing some Montessori-inspired activities featuring Little Passports.
 Of course, all opinions are my own.
-(Note: my Little Passports posts will contain affiliate links at no cost to you.)

 I love Montessori geography activities, and I think Little Passports can add to a Montessori-inspired curriculum.
 It could work especially well in a Montessori-inspired homeschool with children of multiple ages.

 Disclosure: This post contains affiliate links (at no cost to you).